ronakdm/deshift/README.md

 pip install -e .
 ```

-Additional dependencies to run the example in `examples/train_fashion_mnist.ipynb` can be installed using `pip install -e .[examples]`.
-To build the docs, additional dependencies can be run using `pip install -e .[docs]`.
+Additional dependencies to run the example in `examples/train_fashion_mnist.ipynb` can be installed using `pip install -e '.[examples]'`.
+To build the docs, additional dependencies can be run using `pip install -e '.[docs]'`.

 ## Quickstart